IGNW/terraform-aws-jenkins/README.md

 master_ami_id | ID of the AMI to use for master instance.
 Default: lookup latest IGNW master AMI linux_slave_ami_id | ID of the AMI to use for linux slave instance(s).
 Default: lookup latest IGNW linux slave AMI win_slave_ami_id | ID of the AMI to use for windows slave instance(s).
-Default: lookup latest IGNW windows slave AMI
+Default: lookup latest IGNW windows slave AMI aws_ssl_certificate_arn | Amazon Resource Name for the certificate to be used on the load balancer for HTTPS dns_zone | DNS zone in AWS Route53 to use for the Application Load Balancer (ALB) app_dns_name | DNS name within the zone to dynamically point to the ALB

 ## What's a Module?